tempest2023/ConciseMarkDownBlog/src/articles/Ask.md

 ## Your conversation

-The guide is AI, not Tao.
-It cannot contact me or act on my behalf.
+The guide is AI, not Tempest.
+It cannot contact anyone or act on Tempest's behalf.
 Replies can contain mistakes; check the linked source for important details.

 Messages are sent through Vercel AI Gateway to the configured model provider to generate a reply.
 This blog does not store chat history or use analytics to record conversations.
 Provider retention policies still apply.
 Please do not include sensitive or private information.